 [The Indian buffet I ate at was at a restaurant called Sri Paandi, Brickfields]

 What about breakfast?

-Only managed to find one spot which had my breakfast essential of avocado toast, and this could be found at Forty Hands, The Sphere.
-The avo was slightly tangy because I believe they made have doused it in lemon juice to avoid it colouring, but overall, yassssssss.
+I had only managed to find one spot within walking distance of my hotel which offered my breakfast-essential avocado toast, at Forty Hands, The Sphere.
+The avo was slightly tangy because I believe they may have doused it in lemon juice, but overall, yassssssss.

 I had been prepared for nothing short of starvation after reading many alarming blog posts about vegan-less food in Langkawi, and watching rather concerning YouTube videos.
 Thankfully, this is all untrue.
-(Or maybe, it’s true for other areas-I was staying in and wandering around Pantai Cenang) I found a few places that offered vegan burgers (albeit all of those places were sold out when I tried to buy one), managed to eat at local Malay cafes after explaining my situation, once more, many Indian restaurants that will have options, and of course, when in need, there’s always fries to the rescue.
+(Or maybe, it’s true for other areas-I was staying in and wandering around Pantai Cenang) I found a few places that offered vegan burgers (albeit, all of those places were sold out when I tried to buy one) and managed to eat at local Malay cafes after explaining my situation.
+Here, too, is an array of Indian restaurants that sometimes have vegan options and definitely offer up vegetarian meals.

-Strong recommendation though is The Kasbah, a little traveller’s café that boasts volunteers as staff, dorms and an amazing aesthetic.
-Their menu is truly something bomb-all vegan food is marked, and I wouldn’t have minded eating here every day.
-The first time I decided to be explorative and ordered off the Malaysian inspired menu.
+Strongly recommended, though, is The Kasbah, a little traveller’s café that boasts dorm rooms, an amazing aesthetic and volunteer-based staff.
+Their menu is truly something bomb-all vegan food is marked clearly and I wouldn’t have minded eating here every day.
+On our first trip to the restaurant, I chose to be explorative and ordered off the Malaysian inspired menu.
 “Pajeri Terung and Nenas”-basically, an eggplant and pineapple curry with rice and tempeh.
-Once again, SPICY, but good, and definitely the first time I’ve had pineapple in a curry.
+SPICY, but good, and definitely the first time I’ve had pineapple in a curry.
 The second time round, I tried a safer option, the vegan burger, which was spot on.